ceph/ceph/SubmittingPatches.rst

     1. patches targeting Ceph kernel code
     2. patches targeting the "main" branch
-    3. patches targeting stable branches (e.g.: "nautilus")
+    3. patches targeting stable branches (e.g.: "quincy")

 Some parts of Ceph - notably the RBD and CephFS kernel clients - are maintained within the Linux Kernel.
 For patches targeting this code, please refer to the